Singapore Children's Society: History

 Singapore Children's Society was founded on 17 April 1952 by a group of civic-minded citizens.
-The group started with a convalescent home for malnourished children in Changi that was subsequently gazetted as a Place of Safety in 1988.
-It was also the pioneer voluntary welfare organisation to provide opportunities for training of social work undergraduates from the then University of Malaya.
+The group started with a convalescent home for malnourished children in Changi that was subsequently gazetted as a place of safety in 1988.
+It was also a pioneer in voluntary welfare organization to provide opportunities for training of social work undergraduates from University of Malaya.

 Founding of the Singapore Association for Retarded Children

 During the 1960s, Singapore Children's Society founded the Singapore Association for Retarded Children.
 That same year, the Society also opened the Social Work Service office in Toa Payoh.

-More programmes
+Additional programmes

 Recognising a social trend towards dual income families, Singapore Children's Society launched a pilot project that reached out to latchkey children in 1979.
-Then in 1982 and again in 1984, the United Nations Association of Singapore awarded Children's Society the "Most Outstanding Civic Organisation" Gold Award.
+In 1982 and 1984, the United Nations Association of Singapore awarded Children's Society the "Most Outstanding Civic Organisation" Gold Award.

 The year 1984 also saw Singapore Children's Society launch Tinkle Friend, a hotline dedicated to children aged between 7 and 12 for them to voice out their problems.
 Four years later, in 1988, the Society initiated and developed voluntary services for the prevention of child abuse.
 The Child Abuse and Neglect Prevention Standing Committee (CANPSC) was formed to provide guidance and direction for the work undertaken.
 The CANPSC was subsequently renamed to Research and Advocacy Research Committee in 2003.

 In the 1990s, a series of developments took place that led to the opening of a Family Service Centre and the establishment of a Research Grant for Social Work.